 This planning guide contains seven critical components of the planning process:

-The planning oversight group and this group’s planning responsibilities.
+The planning oversight group and this group’s its planning responsibilities.

-The various integrated planning processes and the coordinating timelines and cycles.
+The various integrated planning processes and coordinating timelines and cycles.

-A description of both primary plans and secondary plans and the procedures used for completing these plans.
+A description of both primary plans and secondary plans, and procedures used for completing these plans.